Influence of Non-Markovian Dynamics in Thermal-Equilibrium Uncertainty-Relations: Influence of the Spectrum of the Bath: Non-Markovian Character at Thermal Equilibrium

-At equilibrium, the entanglement between the two harmonic oscillators can survive only when $k_{\mathrm{B}}T/\hbar \omega_0 \ll1$ (see, e.g., Ref.~\cite{GPZ10}).
+At equilibrium, the entanglement between the two harmonic oscillators can survive only when $k_{\mathrm{B}}T/\hbar \omega_0 \ll1$ \cite{GPZ10}.
 However, this limit only applies in the Markovian regime and $\gamma\rightarrow 0$.
-Thus, based on the discussion above, and supported by the recent observation that non-Markovian dynamics assists entanglement in the longtime limit \cite{HRP12}, we expect that this limit needs to be refined in order to account for the non-Markovian character of the interaction and the finite value of $\gamma$.
+Thus, based on the discussion above, and supported by the recent observation that non-Markovian dynamics assists entanglement in the longtime limit \cite{HRP12}, this limit needs to be refined in order to account for the non-Markovian character of the interaction and the finite value of $\gamma$ \cite{EP15}.